KaiLega/skipremwaste/README.md

 - **Data**: Data is sourced from a local mock file `data/skips.json` for simplicity.
 - **Images**: Skip images are loaded dynamically from Supabase Storage based on the skip size.
 - **Alias Imports**: Configured `@` as a base alias for cleaner imports (`@/components/...`).
+- **State Management**: Local state is managed using React's built-in `useState` and `useContext` hooks, with a custom `ThemeContext` for theme handling.
+- **API Integration**: While the current version uses mock data, the architecture is designed to easily integrate with RESTful APIs or GraphQL endpoints.
+- **Testing**: Basic unit tests are implemented using Jest and React Testing Library to ensure component reliability.
+- **Performance Optimization**: Implemented lazy loading for images and dynamic imports for components to improve initial load time.
+- **Accessibility**: Followed best practices for accessibility, including semantic HTML, ARIA roles, and keyboard navigation support.
+- **Component Structure**:
+  - `ConfirmModal.jsx`: Displays a confirmation modal for user actions.
+  - `FilterBar.jsx`: Provides filtering options for the skip list.
+  - `Footer.jsx`: Renders the footer section of the application.
+  - `LayoutContainer.jsx`: Wraps the main content with consistent layout styling.
+  - `MenuButton.jsx`: A button to toggle the side menu.
+  - `ProgressNavigator.jsx`: Displays the progress of steps in the skip selection process.
+  - `SideMenu.jsx`: A side menu for configuration and navigation options.
+  - `SkipCard.jsx`: Displays a single skip item with image, price, and options.
+  - `SkipList.jsx`: Maps the skip list into individual `SkipCard` components.
+  - `ThemeSwitcher.jsx`: Toggles between light and dark themes.
 ---

 ## Tech Stack